Redirecting pages or websites tends not to be something most web designers deal with on a regular basis.

 Once that's done, you probably won't need to touch it again.
 There's nothing to update and this code has worked for the 20-odd years I've been building websites.

-How to do a specific page redirect with .htaccess
+How to redirect a specific page to another domain with .htaccess

 If you want to redirect just one page from the old domain to somewhere different, you just need one line: